 World wheat production is forecast to increase slightly in 2019–20 to reach a record high of around 768 million tonnes in 2020–21.
 This is despite mixed seasonal conditions in major wheat-producing countries.
 Increased production in Australia, Canada, China, India and the Russian Federation is forecast to offset lower production in Argentina, the European Union, the United States and Ukraine.

 Australian wheat production is forecast to more than double in 2020–21 to around 31 million tonnes.
 Ideal seasonal conditions in New South Wales, Victoria and South Australia are forecast to result in above average yields, particularly in New South Wales.
 This is forecast to be partially offset by less favourable seasonal conditions in Queensland and Western Australia, where limited spring rainfall has reduced yield potential.

-If forecast 2020–21 wheat production and exports are realised, ending stocks will rebuild to pre-drought levels of around 4.4 million tonnes.
-Australian wheat supply has been adversely affected by 3 consecutive years of drought-related below average production.
-Poor pasture growth and the continued expansion of intensive livestock industries during the drought resulted in a significant increase in domestic feed demand.
-A combination of increased demand, low production and the high costs associated with importing grain led to a significant drawdown in domestic wheat stocks.
-Stocks are forecast to continue falling to 1.7 million tonnes through to the end of the 2019–20 marketing year (end of September).
-The 2019–20 stocks-to-use ratio is forecast to fall to 21%, significantly lower than the 10-year average of 89%.
-These factors also pushed domestic prices well above world prices.
-Domestic prices have eased considerably as confidence in the size of the 2020–21 winter crop has grown.
+If wheat production and export forecasts for 2020–21 are realised, ending stocks will rebuild to around 5 million tonnes, more than double that of 2019–20.
+Australian wheat supply has been adversely affected by 3 consecutive years of below average production due to drought.
+Poor pasture growth and the continued expansion of intensive livestock industries during this period resulted in a significant increase in domestic feed demand.
+A combination of increased demand, low production and high costs associated with importing grain led to 2019–20 wheat stocks falling to a historic low.

 Opportunities and challenges